berkkirtay/basicblockchain/README.md

 from Transaction import Transaction
 # -----------------------------------------------------------------
 # Initialize the blockchain:
 # Mining Difficulty and reward should be passed as arguments.
 # A genesis block will be mined after initialization.

 blockchain = Blockchain(2, 10)

 # -----------------------------------------------------------------
 # Creating two new wallets:
 # We generate two new user wallets.
 Wallet will
-# generate new RSA key pair for each user.
+# generate a new RSA key pair for each user.
-# These key pairs will be used as to sign and validate transactions.
+# These key pairs will be used to sign and validate transactions.
 # A public key defines the address of the user.

 wallet1 = Wallet("person1")
 wallet2 = Wallet("person2")

 # -----------------------------------------------------------------
 # Transactions
 # Force transaction to person1:

 blockchain.forceTransaction(wallet1.publicKey, 1000)

 # Mine the pending transaction:

 blockchain.handleTransaction(wallet2.publicKey)

 # Transaction between two wallets:
-# Sender signs the transaction with his private key and this
+# Sender signs the transaction with his private key and the transaction
-# signature will be validated to make sure if the sender is the real sender.
+# will be validated by its signature to make sure if the sender is the real sender.

 blockchain.addTransaction(Transaction(
     wallet1.publicKey, wallet2.publicKey, 10, wallet1.privateKey))

 # Miner gains the block mining rewards.

 blockchain.handleTransaction(wallet2.publicKey)

 # Updating balances of users:

 wallet1.updateTransactions(blockchain)
 wallet2.updateTransactions(blockchain)